 Yes.
 Private aviation changes the flight, not the law.
 Every international destination still requires the same paperwork commercial passengers must produce — pet passport or third-country veterinary certificate, microchip, rabies vaccination administered at least 21 days before arrival, tapeworm treatment for dogs entering the UK, APHIS endorsement for US exports, and country-specific quarantine rules.
 Documents must be original; photocopies are not accepted at most border posts.

-Several scheduled and on-demand operators run pet-friendly programs.
+Several scheduled and on-demand operators run pet-friendly programmes.
 K9 Jets operates pay-by-seat semi-private flights specifically built around pet travel on transatlantic and US-Europe routes.
 NetJets and Flexjet welcome pets onboard at no extra charge for fractional owners and card members.
-For one-off charter, JetLuxe and most reputable brokers can match you with operators whose specific aircraft and crew are confirmed pet-friendly — the key is asking the question at quote stage.
+For one-off charter, a broker or on-demand platform can match you with operators whose specific aircraft and crew are confirmed pet-friendly — the key is asking the question at quote stage.

 Horses fly on dedicated equine cargo aircraft — typically Boeing 727, 747 or 777 freighters operated by specialist carriers like FedEx, Emirates SkyCargo and dedicated equine charter operators.
 They do not fly on standard private business jets.
 Horse transport is its own discipline, requires CITES paperwork, climate-controlled stalls, qualified flying grooms and lead times of weeks rather than days.
 Budget €15,000–€60,000 per horse for a transcontinental flight.